 Reference and Master Data Management

-Reference and Master Data Management is the continuing reconciliation and maintenance of reference data and master data, which provide the context for transaction and analytical data.
+Reference and Master Data Management is the continuing reconciliation and maintenance of reference data and master data within a data management framework, which provide the context for transaction and analytical data.
 Reference and master data management is a combined discipline, with two related components:

 Master data are the critical nouns of a business and fall generally into four groupings: people, things, places, and concepts.
 Since master data is used by multiple applications, an error in master data can cause errors in all the applications that use it.
 For example, an incorrect address in the customer master might mean orders, bills, and marketing literature are sent to the wrong address (resulting in large unnecessary expenses for mailing and re-mailing, printing and re-printing, error identification and correction, etc.).